 You can also store your celery in aluminum foil.
 Surprisingly enough, the foil will keep celery crisp for a number of weeks.

-First, wrap the celery in a damp paper towel (preferably one of these recyclable paper towels that reduce waste), then tightly wrap it, either cut or whole.
+First, wrap the celery in a damp paper towel (preferably a recyclable paper towels that reduce waste), then tightly wrap it, either cut or whole.

 Clarity about celery